Double Higgs boson production and Higgs self-coupling extraction at CLIC: Simulation and reconstruction for signal and background samples

 \subsection{Detector simulation}

 The simulation in this analysis uses the CLIC\_ILD detector model~\cite{cdrvol2}.
-It is based on the ILD detector concept~\cite{Abe:2010aa} for the International Linear Collider (ILC)~\cite{Behnke:2013lya} adapted to the experimental conditions at CLIC.
+It is based on the ILD detector concept~\cite{Abe:2010aa,ILD:2020qve} for the International Linear Collider (ILC) \cite{Behnke:2013lya} adapted to the experimental conditions at CLIC: Due to the higher collision energy at CLIC than at the ILC, jets tend to be more energetic.
+Therefore, the hadronic calorimeter has more interaction lengths in CLIC\_ILD than in the ILD concept (7.5 instead of 5.5\,$\uplambda_{\text{I}}$).
+The magnetic field is slightly higher (4 instead of 3.5\,T).
+The inner radius of the vertex detector is 31\,mm in CLIC\_ILD and 16\,mm in ILD.
+In addition, the very forward detectors for CLIC\_ILD have been redesigned as the detector at CLIC is required to cope with more beam-induced background in particular in the forward region.
 The CLIC\_ILD detector has a cylindrical layout.
 The innermost subdetector is an ultra-light silicon vertex detector with six layers with a single point resolution of \SI{3}{\micro\metre}.
 It is surrounded by a large tracking system consisting of a large central gaseous Time Projection Chamber (TPC) surrounded by several silicon strip layers.
 Highly granular electromagnetic and hadronic calorimeters are located around the tracker.
 They are optimised for particle flow analysis which aims at reconstructing the final-state particles within a jet using the information from the tracking detectors combined with that from the calorimeters.
-A solenoidal magnet generates a magnetic field of \SI{4}{T} in the tracker and calorimeters.
 The outermost part of the detector consists of an iron return yoke, which is instrumented with muon chambers.
-The forward region is equipped with a system of two electromagnetic calorimeters specifically designed for the luminosity measurement and the identification of electromagnetic clusters from forward electrons or photons.
+The forward region is equipped with a system of two electromagnetic calorimeters, the BeamCal and LumiCal.
+They are specifically designed for the luminosity measurement and the identification of electromagnetic clusters from forward electrons or photons.

 At CLIC, the bunch crossings are separated by \SI{0.5}{ns}.
-At the 3\,TeV stage, each bunch contains \mbox{$3.7\,\cdot\,10^9$} particles and there are on average 3.2 \gghad interactions per bunch crossing~\cite{cdrvol2}.
-In order to suppress the beam-induced background collected over the duration of a bunch train, the hit time resolution in the calorimeters is \SI{1}{ns} and the tracking elements have a time-stamping capability of \SI{10}{ns}.
+At the 3\,TeV stage, there are on average 3.2 \gghad interactions per bunch crossing~\cite{cdrvol2}.
+In order to suppress the beam-induced background collected over the duration of a bunch train, the hit time resolution in the calorimeters is \SI{1}{ns} while the TPC integrates over the entire bunch train.
+The elements of the silicon envelope of the TPC and the vertex detector have a time resolution of $10/\sqrt{12}$\,ns.

 Recently, a new detector model, CLICdet, has been optimised and validated for CLIC~\cite{Arominski:2018uuz}.
 The performance of this analysis is expected to be similar if the CLICdet model had been used.